NickatelbNornkirn/JumpDiveClock/README.md

 # JumpDiveClock

 A speedrun timer for X. Intended for my personal use.
 I add features that seem useful to me.
+There aren't many timers for Linux so I suppose that it could be useful for somebody else.

 ## Installation